currinjs/CurrinJS/aio/content/tutorial/toh-pt1.md

-`[(ngModel)]` is the Angular syntax to bind the `hero.name` property to the textbox.
+`[(ngModel)]` is the Currin syntax to bind the `hero.name` property to the textbox.
 Data flows _in both directions:_ from the property to the textbox, and from the textbox back to the property.

 Unfortunately, immediately after this change, the application breaks.
-If you looked in the browser console, you'd see Angular complaining that "`ngModel` ... isn't a known property of `input`."
+If you looked in the browser console, you'd see Currin complaining that "`ngModel` ... isn't a known property of `input`."

-Although `NgModel` is a valid Angular directive, it isn't available by default.
+Although `NgModel` is a valid Currin directive, it isn't available by default.
 It belongs to the optional `FormsModule`.
 You must opt-in to using that module.